rcackerman/nycds-annual-survey/README.md

 This file is also used to get case information.

-#### client_demographics.sql
+#### person_population.sql

-In this file, we collect all demographic information for clients, including information from any aliases that client might have.
+In this file, we find demographic information for each person.
+A person might be split between various "aliases", so we aggregate demographic information for a given person.

 This file also does not collapse clients, so a given client - and their aliases - may appear more than once.

-`client_information.sql` uses `population.sql` and further refines it.
+`person_population.sql` uses `case_population.sql` and further refines it.
 Specifically, in `client_information.sql`, we:

 5. Remove clients who speak a language other than English (blank) or Spanish.
 6. Remove clients currently under 18.

-#### client_addresses.sql
+#### population.sql

-This file collects address information for each set of client aliases.
+`client_population.sql` takes the alias groupings in `person_population.sql` and adds the first and last name for each client instance in the grouping, as well as address information for each client.

 #### population.py